karemthabet/Deeni-Spiritual-Flutter-App/README.md

 ## 💡 Why “Deeni”?

-> *Deeni* (ديني) means "**my religion**" in Arabic — a personal and heartfelt expression of one’s commitment to Islam.
+> *Deeni* (ديني) means "**my religion**" in Arabic — a personal and heartfelt expression of one’s spiritual path.
-> This app was created to help you practice your **Deen** with ease and peace of mind, using technology to stay spiritually connected.
+> This app was created to help you live your **Deen** with ease and comfort, using technology to stay mindful and spiritually connected.

 ---